rafael-kolbe/k8-learning/docs/3_k8-components.md

 `kubelet` - An agent that runs on each node in the cluster.
 It's responsible to make sure the containers are running as expected.

+---

+The Master node contains the API server, etcd, scheduler and controller.
+The Worker nodes contain the kubelet and container runtime.